 Counseling and medications can both benefit sleep.
 In studies of people with breast cancer, treatment with cognitive behavioral therapy for insomnia (CBT-I), which tries to reframe negative thoughts about sleep, has been found to enhance sleep and mood while strengthening immune function .
 Combining CBT-I with medications may have additional effectiveness in improving sleep and quality of life.

-It may also help cancer patients to upgrade their sleep hygiene, which includes their bedroom setting and daily sleep habits.
+It may also help cancer patients to improve their sleep hygiene, which includes their bedroom setting and daily sleep habits.
 Examples of these improvements include following a consistent sleep schedule, ensuring the bed and bedroom are comfortable and inviting, and minimizing the use of electronic devices in the lead-up to bedtime.

 Being diagnosed with cancer can bring about a variety of significant life changes.
 The physical and emotional effects of having cancer and going through cancer treatment can be long-lasting, creating diverse challenges for cancer survivors.

 In one study of breast cancer survivors who were between six months and five years post-diagnosis, 78% had above-average sleep difficulties .
 Survivors have also listed sleep as one of the most important issues for their health.

 Addressing sleep problems can be especially important for survivors of childhood cancer.
 Childhood cancer and its treatment often lead to long-term effects, including impacts on both mental and physical development.
 Quality sleep may help reduce these effects and bolster the immune system to strengthen their overall well-being.

 Cancer survivors should talk with their doctor about creating a wellness plan that covers not just sleep but also other important health concerns like diet, exercise, and follow-up care.
 This plan can include steps for effective sleep hygiene to promote positive sleep habits.

+While they may be focused on the well-being of a loved one, caregivers of people with cancer frequently encounter their own sleep challenges.
 Fragmented sleep from nighttime interruptions to provide care, heightened levels of stress and anxiety, and lack of time to address their own health needs can all play a part in poor sleep among caregivers.
-Unfortunately, that lack of sleep can create risks for their own health, worsen depression, and hinder their ability to effectively provide quality care.
+Unfortunately, that lack of sleep can create risks for their own health and hinder their ability to effectively provide quality care.

-It’s important for caregivers to make time for self-care, including trying to develop a sleep schedule that is as stable as possible.
+It is important for caregivers to make time for self-care, including trying to develop a sleep schedule that is as stable as possible.
 Other family members, friends, or local organizations may provide services to help with certain aspects of caregiving, enabling a caregiver to find time to devote to their physical and emotional wellness.